Mortgage Rate Holds in Canada Explained

 Do rate holds work for mortgage renewals, not just purchases?

 Yes.
 You can secure a rate hold 120+ days before your renewal date and use it as leverage against your current lender’s renewal offer.
 Brokers regularly place renewal rate holds to ensure their clients get the best available rate at maturity, not just the default offer from the existing lender.
-[INTERNAL-LINK: mortgage renewal tips]
+See our full renewal guide for the details.

 Can I get a rate hold on a refinance?